 Use the 1 or 4 button to minimize any visual noise bands on the screen.

 After 5 minutes in slow motion playback, the VCR will stop the tape automatically to prevent damage to the tape and the VCR.

 To return to playback at a normal speed, press PLAY.
 To stop the tape, press STOP.

-Using the Shuttle and Jog Controls on the remote control
+Using the Shuttle Control on the remote control

-The shuttle feature lets you control all the playback functions--play, pause, slow motion, double speed, and search - using one convenient dial.
-The jog feature lets you control the frame by frame picture - using one conventional dial.
+The shuttle feature lets you control all the playback functions - play, pause, slow motion, rewind, fast forward, and search - using one convenient dial.